Real projects

 • clear CRM for all leads and jobs

-Tools used: Microsoft 365, Microsoft Exchange, Microsoft Dataverse, model-driven app, Power Automate, CRM, automation agent, supplier portals
+Tools used: Microsoft 365, Microsoft Exchange, Microsoft Dataverse, model-driven app, Power Automate, automation agent, supplier portals

 Find out what is slowing your company down unnecessarily.